satyamtiwari06/Network_Protocol_Analyzer_Python/README.md

 * **Scapy:** A powerful Python library for network packet manipulation and analysis. 📡

-## Ideal For

-* **Network Administrators:** Monitoring and analyzing network traffic for troubleshooting and security. 🧑‍💻

-* **Security Researchers:**  Investigating network communications and potential threats. 🕵️‍♀️

-* **Network Engineers:**  Analyzing network protocols and performance. 👨‍💼

-* **Python Developers:** Learning about network programming and packet analysis with Scapy. 🧑‍🎓

 ## How to Run

 1. **Clone the repository:** `git clone <repo url>`